 We understand that this shall be deemed to be our only and final offer, and unsolicited re-tenders shall not be considered.

-We understand that if our Tender is accepted we shall be reimbursed for the goods and services in accordance with the terms and conditions of the Contract to be executed between us.
+We understand that if our Tender is accepted we shall be reimbursed for the consultancy services in accordance with the terms and conditions of the Contract to be executed between us.